cdklabs/construct-hub-webapp/docs/analytics.md

 ## Recorded Data

-To understand which data should be recorded, we introduce questions we'd like to ask.
+To understand which data should be recorded, we introduce a few questions we'd like to ask.
 For each question, we explain why are we asking it, and which measurements are needed in order to answer it.

 ### Are users satisfied with the hub?

-This is the holy grail of questions, and most likely cannot be answered with a simple measurement.
-Nevertheless, we want get a general sense as to whether existing users are overall satisfied with the hub or not.
-To a first approximation, we can answer this by looking at the overall visits to the hub, and making sure we don't see a decline over time.
+We need to make sure users are happy with the overall experience of the application.
+To answer this, we need to understand whether existing users are abandoning the hub, or keep using it.

+Since we don't identify individual users, the only thing we can do is measure total hub visits, and make sure this value doesn't decrease over time.

+**Required metrics:**

+- `visits`: Number of distinct visits. (i.e main page + package pages)

 ### Are people aware of the hub?

-We want the construct hub to serve as many users as possible, which means making sure it is constantly being exposed to new people.
+The construct hub should serve as many users as possible, which means making sure it is constantly being exposed to new people.
 Since we don't attribute traffic to any specific user, the only thing we can do is look at overall visits over time, and ensure that it keeps increasing.

+**Required metrics:**

+- `visits`: Number of distinct visits. (i.e main page + package pages)

 ### Are users satisfied with the search experience?